A Review of Hviid et al.’s 2019 MMR-Autism Study

 The study states, “The mean age at first autism diagnosis was 7.22 years (SD, 2.86), and the mean age among autistic disorder cases was 6.17 years (SD, 2.65),” yet the results cited in No. 2 above include children only followed until 3 years of age.
 The study states, “Ending follow-up at 3 years of age yielded a slightly lower aHR (0.73 [CI, 0.53 to 1.00])” and “Ending follow-up at…10 years of age produced…0.97 [CI, 0.87 to 1.07].”

 Therefore, the study did not rule out the possibility that the vaccine increases the risk of autism by a factor of 0.07 in children followed up for 10 years.
 Among unvaccinated children who were 10 years or older at the end of the study (i.e., those born between 1999 and 2004), the study found 418 autism cases out of 15,876.
 Multiplying this by a factor of 0.07 is about 1 in 540.
-That is 18.5 times greater than the 1 in 10,000 chance of dying from measles.
+That is more than 92 times greater than the 1 in 50,000 chance of fatal or permanently disabling measles, mumps, and rubella for children at normal risk.

 4) The small unvaccinated group in Hviid et al.’s study was at an unusually higher autism risk.